 Review your GDPR processes regularly to avoid unnecessary fines.

-For businesses concerned about their ability to adhere, here we share how some of our software vendors and partners plan for compliance, which might help with managing your data practices.
+GDPR has key demands that affect the technology choices and technical approaches that a business has to make.
+If you’re concerned about their ability to adhere, here we share how some of our software vendors and partners plan for GDPR compliance, which might help with managing your data practices.

 Microsoft to simplify GDPR compliance